getcarina/getcarina.com/_posts/2015-12-04-weekly-news-docker-sock-letsencrypt.md

 ### Clean up

-While not necessary, you can do ahead and delete the docker image for letsencrypt now that you have the certs:
+While not necessary, you can go ahead and delete the docker image for letsencrypt now that you have the certs:

 ```bash